Ghosts, Miners, and Artists.

-In 1877 a mining claim was staked and during this time period Bisbee’s mine was the second highest producing copper mine in the country.
-In addition gold and silver were also mined in Bisbee.
+In 1877 a mining claim was staked in Bisbee.
+During this time period Bisbee’s mine was the second highest producing copper mine in the country.
+Due to copper mining, Bisbee was at one time one of the largest and most prosperous towns between St. Louis and San Francisco.
+In addition to copper, gold and silver were also mined in Bisbee.

 1. Stay A Night at The Copper Queen